yuzhou2/swagger-doclet/README.md

 ## Versions

-The latest production version is 1.0.4
+The latest production version is 1.0.4.1

+1.0.4.1 is a patch release of the 1.0.4 version to fix a bug with @Size validation annotation on non numeric fields (Issue 53)

 The fixes/features in the 1.0.4 version were as follows: